Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 A minimum investment is required, but this remains constant over time.
 The `amount` invested gets split by the number of the previous investors and sent back to each of them.
-Note that Takamaka allows programmers to use Java 8 lambdas and streams.
+Note that Takamaka allows programmers to use Java 8 lambdas.
-Old fashioned Java programmers, who don't feel at home with such treats, can exploit the fact that storage lists are iterable and replace the single-line `forEachOrdered()` call with a more traditional (but gas-hungrier):
+Old fashioned Java programmers, who don't feel at home with such treats, can exploit the fact that storage lists are iterable and replace the single-line `forEach()` call with a more traditional (but gas-hungrier):

 ```java